devnull-cz/c-prog-lang/modules/structures.md

 ## Struct members

 - members are accessed via 2 operators: `.` and `->`
-	- infix, in the group of operators with the highest precedence
+	- infix operators, left-to-right associativity, both are in the group of operators with the highest precedence (priority)
 	- `->` is used if the variable is a pointer, `.` otherwise

 - e.g.: